jsbyun121/MultiPL-E/README.md

 ```

-Or you can just run python file with one by one.
+Or you can just run python file one by one.

 ```bash
 python3 pass_k ./after_proc_<MAX_TOKENS>/qwen-<MODEL_SIZE>-<think/>-4/result/<lang>